luttero/maud/src/help/readme.txt

 Maud Version notes:

+(10/07/2017):   2.78.
+The "Astix" release.
+                We achieved 4E9 photon/sec in the lab.
+                Fixed an issue using an interpolated background with intensity calibration.
+                Implemented the proper asymmetry function for X-ray fluorescence.

 (10/07/2017):   2.76.
 The "kite" release.
                 Finally is flying.
                 Now if you have the "default.par" file messed up (the one loaded